-Individual annual membership fees are due in full on joining AHRI or on anniversary of joining.
+Individual annual membership fees are due in full on joining AHRI or on anniversary of joining (unless Direct Debit arrangements are in place).
 The following terms and conditions apply to AHRI membership products and services.

 AHRI constitution, code of ethics and by-laws